Loading…

 Mary Mansouri

-Doctoral Student, University of Kansas, Department of Special Education
+Doctoral Student, University of Kansas - Department of Special Education

 Mary Curran Mansouri is a doctoral student at the University of Kansas in the Department of Special Education.
 Her research focuses on inclusive education and understanding interactions that enhance learning and socialization for students with complex support needs.